Basketball at the Summer Olympics: Women

 The first women's tournament was staged in the 1976 Summer Olympics.
 The Soviet Union won five straight games, becoming the inaugural champion.
 The next two tournaments followed the six-team round-robin format, with the Soviets defending their title in 1980 amid the U.S.-led boycott, and the U.S. winning in 1984, against the South Koreans, amid the Soviet-led boycott.
 In 1988, the tournament expanded into eight teams, with the Americans beating Yugoslavia in the gold medal game.
 In 1992, the Unified Team, consisting of the former Soviet republics, defeated China in the gold medal game.
 In 1996, the tournament settled into its current 12-team format; the U.S. has swept all of the tournaments since then, winning 61 consecutive games.
+Their run represents the longest gold medal streak in Olympic basketball history and the longest period of dominance by any team in an Olympic team sport.
+During this period, the program featured multiple generations of prominent players, including Lisa Leslie, Diana Taurasi, Sue Bird, Tamika Catchings, and Breanna Stewart.
+National teams from countries such as Australia, Spain, France and China emerged as consistent medal contenders during this era amidst the rise of women's basketball worldwide.

 Venues

 All venues were indoor stadiums except for the 1936 tournament, which was held outdoors on lawn tennis courts.